Agilatech/zetta-rmy85000-linux-driver/README.md

 Period in milliseconds for streaming data.
 A value of 0 disables streaming.
 ```

+####&lt;port number&gt;
+Agilatech has definied the open port number 1107 as its standard default for IIOT (Industrial Internet
+Of Things) server application.
+In practice, most any port above 1024 may be used by other organizations.

 ###Example
 Using directly in the zetta server:
 ```
 const zetta = require('zetta');
 const sensor = require('@agilatech/zetta-rmy85000-linux-driver');
-zetta().use(sensor).listen(1337);
+zetta().use(sensor).listen(1107);
 ```
-Initializes the rmy85000 driver on serial device /dev/ttyS0 with a data monitoring period of 60 seconds and streaming data every second.
+Initializes the rmy85000 driver on serial device /dev/ttyS0 with a data monitoring period of 60 seconds
+and streaming data every second.

 To override the options defined in the options.json file, supply them in an object in the use statement like this:
 ```